-- 1 Display
+- 1 Headlight

-- 2 Connecting cable
+- 2 Display

-- 3 Assistance button
+- 3 Operating element

-- 4 Charger

-- 5 Rechargeable battery
+- 4 Rechargeable battery

-- 6 Chain tensioner

-- 7 Drive unit cover

-- 8 Drive unit

-- 9 Rear derailleur (DI2)
+- 5 Rear light

-- 10 Front chainring

-- 11 Crank
+- 6 Motor

-- 12 Gear button

-- 13 Rechargeable battery
+- A charger which is designed for the battery.

 As soon as the required muscle power from the rider pedalling passes a certain level, the motor is activated gently and assists the pedalling motion of the rider.
 The motor force is determined by the set level of assistance.

-The pedelec does not have a separate emergency stop or emergency shut-off button.
+The assistance depends on the force applied to the pedals by the rider.
+Drive system assistance is therefore only activated when the rider pedals.
+This happens regardless of the selected level of assistance.
 The motor switches off automatically as soon as the rider no longer pedals, the temperature is outside the permitted range, there is an overload or the shut-off speed of 25 km/h has been reached.
+If the speed falls below 25 km/h, the assistance is automatically activated again.

 A push assist system can be activated.
-The push assist continues to drive the pedelec at walking speed as long as the rider pushes the long assistance lever on the handlebars.
+The push assist continues to drive the pedelec as long as the rider presses the plus button on the handlebars.
 The speed can be a maximum of 6 km/h in this case.
-The drive stops when the long assistance lever is released.